It was the final school period of the day, and to think Nevil had come so close this time!

 “Well,” she said, shrugging her shoulders.
 “Isn’t that a shame…Now go!”

 Nevil found himself suddenly riled up by her apparent hastiness and jumped up from his chair, pen in hand.
 He bolted to the doors, hoping to complete the job and rush back in time, but stopped at the threshold.
 “But Ma’am,” he said, turning back.
-“Isn’t the principle still in his office?”
+“Isn’t the principal still in his office?”

 She shook her head.
 “He’s at the loo…”